Clinical Rotations Policies & Procedures

 Rotation Site Assignments4

-OMS-III core rotations take place in hospitals, clinics, and physicians’ offices where the preceptors are credentialed and appointed faculty of LUCOM and where the college has formal affiliation agreements.
+OMS-III core and required rotations take place in hospitals, clinics, and physicians’ offices where the preceptors are credentialed and appointed faculty of LUCOM and where the college has formal affiliation agreements.

 LUCOM reserves the right to change its rotation sites, required rotations, and schedules at any time.